When You Want It NOW

 9. Redefine happiness.

 I don't need to own a lot of things or experience it "all" in order to be happy.
 Watching the sun rise through clouds this morning while listening to one of my favorite pieces of music actually brought tears of joy to my eyes.
-I could have missed the moment and been the poorer for it.
+I could have been in a big hurry, missed the moment, and been poorer because of it.

 The added benefit of a lightly slower, less busy lifestyle is not only less stress, but more focus.
-We can all find a greater feeling of accomplishment and peace when we're able to give our best to the activities and tasks we choose to keep.
+We can all find a greater feeling of accomplishment and peace when we're able to give our best to the tasks and activities we choose to do.

 Comments